Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Rehome

-If all else fails and you find yourself unable to give your pet the care it deserves, it’s perfectly acceptable to rehome it.
+If all else fails and you cannot give your pet the care it deserves, it’s perfectly acceptable to rehome it.

 Be sure to do the proper research before re-homing a pet.
-Make sure you give your pet to good owners, where it will be happy, healthy, and well taken care of.
-Here are some great tips for re-homing if that’s what you need to do.
+Give your pet to good owners, where it will be happy, healthy, and well taken care of.
+Use these great tips for re-homing to find a perfect match.

 Please avoid dropping your pet off at a shelter.
 Most shelters are so overrun with homeless animals that most only get a few days to get adopted -and get euthanized if they don’t.
 If you can’t find a good new home, at least find a no-kill shelter.